Asmiyasmi/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: [ JavaScript, HTML,CSS]
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: [ Express.js]
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: [ cors,nodemon]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: [ VS Code, Git,live server,visual studio code,Node.js,npm,nodemon,]

 **For Hardware:**
-- Main components: [List main components]
+- Main components: [Not Applicable] (Pure Software/Web Project)
-- Specifications: [Technical specifications]
+- Specifications: Not Applicable
-- Tools required: [List tools needed]
+- Tools required: Not Applicable

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- **User Authentication** – Separate sign-up and login for Users and Admins with credential validation
+- **Hospital Listing** – Users can view a list of all registered hospitals at a glance
+- **Hospital Details View** – Users can view real-time details of any hospital including bed availability, medicine stock, blood bank units, doctors, OP sections, and facilities
+- **Admin Dashboard** – Admins can securely log in and manage their hospital's information from a dedicated dashboard
+- **Bed Management** – Admins can update total and available bed counts for their hospital
+- **Medicine Stock Management** – Admins can add or update medicine names and stock quantities
+- **Blood Bank Management** – Admins can update blood unit availability by blood type (A+, B+, O+, AB+, etc.)
+- **Doctor Management** – Admins can add or update doctor profiles with name, department, and timing
+- **OP Section Management** – Admins can add or update outpatient department sections and timings
+- **Facilities Management** – Admins can add available hospital facilities (ICU, pharmacy, ambulance, etc.)
+- **REST API Backend** – All data is served and updated through a structured Express.js REST API

 ---